-18.1 The recommended remuneration for student ministers for 2017 is -
+18.1 The recommended remuneration for student ministers for 2018 is -

-% of Minister's Minimum 2017 2016 Stierend frag Working one full day per week Stipend \$ pa \$ pa Studying for degree 12.5% 8,214 8,101 Studying for diploma 10% 6,571 6,481
+% of Minister's Minimum Stipend 2018 \$ pa 2017 \$ pa

+Working one full day per week

+Studying for degree 12.5% 8,214 8,214

+Studying for diploma 10% 6,571 6,571

 - 18.2 Travel costs (whether private vehicle or public) should be paid by the parish.
 Where a student minister serves for a half day in addition to a full day, account should be taken of the additional time and cost in travelling and care taken to ensure that the student minister is not disadvantaged by the additional expense.
 Consideration should therefore be given to paying for the travel time. - 18.3 Under the Fair Work Act 2009 a national minimum wage is established effective 1 July each year.
-The minimum (adult) national pay rate for the period 1 July 2016 to 30 June 2017 is \$17.70 per hour, thus the above recommended remuneration allows for no more than 8.9 hours per week if studying for a degree, and 7.1 hours if studying for a diploma.
+The minimum (adult) national pay rate for the period 1 July 2017 to 30 June 2018 is \$18.29 per hour, thus the above recommended remuneration allows for no more than 8.6 hours per week if studying for a degree, and 6.9 hours if studying for a diploma.
 As this value will be reviewed 1 July each year, please check the Fair Work Australia web page for the latest rates.
 It may be necessary to increase the monthly pay or adjust the hours of work should the national minimum wage increase. - 18.4 Arrangements should be made to ensure student ministers are provided with appropriate hospitality.
 For example, appropriate breaks should be provided especially in long working days.
-Preparation time adds to the total time incurred in service for the parish and should be allowed for when the amount of payment is considered. - 18.5 Superannuation contributions are payable if the remuneration exceeds \$450 in any month (refer to section 7). - 18.6 By arrangement with the student minister the parish may agree to pay college fees (tuition, boarding, etc) on behalf of the student minister in lieu of part of the normal remuneration.
+Preparation time adds to the total time incurred in service for the parish and should be allowed for when the amount of payment is considered. - 18.5 Superannuation contributions are payable if the remuneration exceeds \$450 in any month (refer to section 7).
+The parish is obliged to pay workers compensation premiums based on the taxable income.

+- 18.6 By arrangement with the student minister the parish may agree to pay college fees (tuition, boarding, etc) on behalf of the student minister in lieu of part of the normal remuneration.
 If such fees are paid they should be considered an exempt fringe benefit (refer section 4.3) provided - (a) the student is a ministry candidate and/or holds the Archbishop's licence, or is an independent candidate undertaking the same course of study as required for a ministry candidate; and - (b) the benefit is only applied to paying fees and the provision of accommodation/board.